Paper

 Abstract

 This paper evaluates the performance and energy efficiency of the Tenstorrent Grayskull e75 RISC-V accelerator when executing fundamental MatMul operations critical for Large Language Models.
-Researchers conducted a detailed characterization of the
+Researchers conducted a detailed characterization of

 Research